ngjingheng95/Machine-Learning-Python/README.md

 Lesson 17: Implemented time-based learning rate schedule on Ionosphere dataset

 Lesson 18: Implemented drop-based learning rate schedule on Ionosphere dataset

+Lesson 19: Plot 9 of the image inputs in a 3x3 grid on MNIST dataset

+Lesson 20: Trained a network to recognise MNIST data using Multi-layered Perceptrons

+Lesson 21: Trained a network to recognise MNIST data using Convolutional Neural Networks (CNNs)

+Lesson 22: Performed object recognition using CNNs on CIFAR10 dataset

+Lesson 23: Performed sentiment analysis using CNNs on IMDB dataset